qwiglydee/otree-experiments/README.md

 # oTree experiments

-Some experimental implementation of various games for oTree v5
+Some experimental implementation of games for oTree v5

+Features:
+- live page with infinite iterations (micro-rounds) and timeout
+- generating each puzzle on the fly
+- showing a puzzle as an image on the live page
+- recording each iteration, elapsed time, puzzle, solution, given answer, correctness, and if the puzzle was skipped
+- custom export of all recorded data

+Puzzle types implemented or to be implemented:
+- captcha: classic distorted text
+- digits matrices: TODO
+- counts symbols: TODO
-- captcha
+- arithmetic: TODO

 ## Development